timyers/oneliners/README.md

     # Or for something more likely to work across different distros.
 Remember, command history is stored in the home directory file `.bash_history`.
     grep "git" ~/.bash_history

-Concatenate all files in a directory
+Concatenate all files in a directory with txt.gz file extension

     cat $(ls *txt.gz) > outputfile.txt.gz